Matt-ZHWang/Matt-ZHWang.github.io/research/research2.md

 ---
 layout: page
-title: Simulate the *Universes*
+title: Simulate the Universes
-subtitle: with numerical simulations
+subtitle: with state-of-art numerical simulations
+full-width: true
 ---

 Another approach to understanding the universe is **Bayesian in spirit**—starting from fundamental theories to **reproduce, interpret, and predict** observations.
 Thus, **numerical simulations** and **semi-analytic models** also serve as powerful tools in this endeavor.